rantahar/introduction-to-mpi/_episodes/07-reductions.md

 >>    double sum = 0;
 >>    double global_sum;
 >>
->>    // Calculate the sum on this rank as befor
+>>    // Calculate the sum on this rank as before
 >>    for( int i=0; i<N; i++){
 >>       sum += vector[i];
 >>    }